Dario Diviani, Associate Professor, Director of the DPT

 Dario Diviani received his PhD in 1998 from the University of Lausanne for research on alpha-1 adrenergic receptors performed with Prof. Susanna Cotecchia.
 Between 1998 and 2001, he performed a post doctoral training with Prof. John D. Scott at the Vollum Institute of the Oregon Health Sciences University, Portland, where he worked on the molecular mechanism controlling signaling specificity in heart cells.
 In 2001, he joined the Department of Pharmacology of the University of Lausanne, as an independent investigator.
-He currently holds the position of Associate Professor.
+Since August 2018, he is the chairman of the Department of Pharmacology & Toxicology.

 The role of A-kinase anchoring proteins in cardiac protection